swatidantu/robocomp-blog-web/gsoc/2020/posts/jose_miguel_sanchez/post04.md

 ### Changes

 A custom widget has been made, which is used whenever a piece of code has to be shown or edited.
-It features line numbering (with customizable offset) and highlighting.
+It features line numbering (with customizable offset), highlighting and current line marking.

 ## Block-Text notification area